dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/1_geomx_setup_qc.md

 #### Area and number of nuclei

-When data is available, explore this variables, there should be correlation between both, but all this should be guided by your biological expectations (Cell type, tissue, phenotype)
+When data is available, explore these variables, there should be correlation between both, but all this should be guided by your biological expectations (Cell type, tissue, phenotype)